comit/sonoff-bridge/Esptool.md

 Go to the known folder and install Esptool with command ``python setup.py install``.

 ## Download Tasmota
-Download the latest Tasmota release file *sonoff.bin** from https://github.com/arendst/Sonoff-Tasmota/releases to another known folder.
+Download the latest Tasmota release firmware file *sonoff.bin* from https://github.com/arendst/Sonoff-Tasmota/releases to a known folder.

 ## Upload Tasmota
 Esptool uses the serial interface to communicate with your device.
 On Windows these interfaces are named COM1, COM2 etc. On Linux these interfaces are called dev/ttyUSB0, dev/ttyUSB1 etc.